This manual is written to help those who are new to organising events and to provide a reference to

 Make sure that all the area is left clear and litter free – footprints should be the only sign that an

 event has taken place.
+Ask the control collectors to remove the planner's marking tapes as they collect the controls.
 Ensure that any doors or gates that should be closed are closed and return keys as

 Retain event records (including Registration Slips) for five years for insurance purposes.

 Ensure that a copy of the results (electronic if SI kit is being used) is given to the

 Webmaster and another to the